-- Dispirited congregations may need a longer than typical transitional time to help build a sense of identity and purpose that will allow them to successfully call a new rector and enter into a collaborative ministry with that person. - Searching for a rector while dispirited is likely to result either in the congregation's searching for a "messiah" to rescue them, or the calling of a dispirited pastor who seems "just like us." - When de-energized, the natural tendency is for people to engage in counterproductive cycles of cause, judgment, blame, and alienation.
-Creating safety for vigorous conversation, discovering common purpose, and growing collaboration will be essential tasks during the transitional time. - Depending on the severity and length of time the congregation has been in the dispirited state, a three-year interim with the search not initiated until the third year would make more sense than a twelve-month interim.
+- Dispirited congregations may need a longer than typical transitional time to help build a sense of identity and purpose that will allow them to successfully call a new rector and enter into a collaborative ministry with that person. - Searching for a rector while dispirited is likely to result in either the congregation's searching for a messiah to rescue them, or the calling of a dispirited pastor who seems "just like us". - When de-energized, the natural tendency is for people to engage in counterproductive cycles of cause, judgment, blame, and alienation.
+Creating safety for vigorous conversation, discovering common purpose, and growing collaboration will be essential tasks during the transitional time. - For congregations stuck in a maintenance mode or a gradual decline, visioning and strategic planing will be essential to reenergize the congregation.
+The question to consider is whether to do that work during the transition time or to call a new rector with the skills and experience to re-energize the congregation so that installed rector can be an essential part of redeveloping the ministry of the congregation. - Depending on the severity and length of time the congregation has been in the dispirited state, a three-year interim with the search not initiated until the third year would make more sense that a twelve-month interim.